 - Once selected, click Close at the bottom of the window.

-Step #3: Selected users must log in to re-encrypt their Vault with their Azure AD account
+Step #3: Selected users must log in to re-encrypt their Vault with their Azure AD or Okta account

 Users selected for conversion in Step #2 above must log in to LastPass to re-encrypt their Vault with their Azure AD or Okta account, as follows:

 - The user logs in with their existing username and Master Password via the LastPass web browser extension only.

-- Upon logging in to LastPass, the user is redirected to their Azure AD (Identity Provider) sign in page where they must sign in with their Azure AD account.
+- Upon logging in to LastPass, the user is redirected to their Azure AD or Okta (Identity Provider) sign in page where they must sign in with their Active Directory account.

-- A progress bar is displayed to indicate that the user's LastPass Vault is being re-encrypted with their Azure AD account.
+- A progress bar is displayed to indicate that the user's LastPass Vault is being re-encrypted with their Azure AD or Okta account.